-Diabetes is mainly a disease of middle-aged and older cats and is more common in male, neutered and overweight cats.
-There is also some suggestion that Burmese cats have a genetic predisposition to developing diabetes.
+Diabetes is mainly a disease of middle and older ages and is more common in male; neutered and overweight cats.
+There is also some suggestion that Burmese cats and Samoyeds and certain terrier breeds of dogs have a genetic predisposition to developing diabetes.